 1. Mindfulness

-Anxiety often refers to a sense of panic about what’s to come.
-There’s a fear something bad will happen, and the body and mind react to that fear.
-Mindfulness for anxiety entails an awareness of the present moment.
-Being more mindful can help you avoid ruminating on the past or obsessing about the future.
+Mindfulness encourages a non-judgmental and open perspective of experiencing the present just as it is, without needing it to change.
+Anxiety often involves to a sense of panic about what’s to come.
+There’s a feeling of impending doom, and the body and mind react to that fear.
+Mindfulness can help someone with anxiety to avoid ruminating on the past or obsessing about the future.
 It can also support greater gratitude and a sense of purpose.

-DBT introduces many mindfulness skills, including the ‘Wise Mind’ which refers to a blended state of one’s rational, reasonable mind and one’s mood-dependent, emotion mind.
+DBT introduces many mindfulness skills, including the ‘Wise Mind’, which refers to a blended state of one’s rational, reasonable mind and one’s mood-dependent, emotional mind.
 Being in ‘Wise Mind’ often allows people to feel more present and calm.
-Other mindfulness techniques may include observing physical sensations, noticing breath, doing single tasks at a time, and engaging in meditation practices.
+Other mindfulness techniques may include observing physical sensations, noticing breath, doing single tasks at a time, and engaging in meditation practices for anxiety.

 2. Emotional Regulation

-Everyone experiences fluctuating emotions, but people with anxiety struggle to regulate their fear and worry.
-Anxiety can feel like a consuming emotional state, which can affect your physical and mental health.
+Everyone experiences fluctuating emotions, but people with anxiety can feel consumed by their emotional state.
 Learning emotional regulation includes identifying emotions, coping with the intensity of difficult emotions, and detaching from excessive emotional suffering.
 This work can reduce and stabilize anxiety symptoms.

 DBT introduces several acronyms for emotional regulation.
 For example, the S.T.O.P skill consists of ‘stop, take a break, observe, and proceed mindfully.
 A.B.C.
 Please focuses on accumulating pleasant emotions by doing pleasant things, building mastery, and coping ahead to prepare for difficult situations.
 Opposite action encourages people to respond differently than they normally would to an emotion.